 - Link to webinar recording: "Comment faire une demande pour le Fonds d'urgence pour l'appui communautaire (French)

-- If you have any questions, please schedule a time to connect with Niveria Oliveira, Grant Manager.
+- If you have any questions, please email Niveria Oliveira, Grant Manager at email@example.com

 - If you have any questions about the overall ECSF program, please contact Community Foundations of Canada at firstname.lastname@example.org

 Please note this Emergency Community Support Fund is separate from our Community Response Fund.
 While that Fund is not accepting applications at this time, you can find more information here.

 For more information about the fund, visit the Community Foundations of Canada’s Emergency Community Support Fund webpage.

 The Emergency Community Support Fund